lifepillar/vim-solarized8/Readme.md

 ![](https://raw.github.com/lifepillar/Resources/master/solarized8/solarized8-variants.png)

 The “flat” variant does not exist in the original Solarized.
-It differs mainly in how the status line, split bars and tab bar look like:
+It differs from `solarized8` mainly in how the status line, split bars and tab bar look like:

 ![](https://raw.github.com/lifepillar/Resources/master/solarized8/solarized8-normal-vs-flat.png)